-Rocklin is a mid-sized city located in the state of California.
-The city has a population of 60,509 inhabitants.
+Rocklin is a medium-sized city located in the state of California.
+The city has a population of 60,509 people.
 Rocklin has a population density of 3,059 people per square mile.
 This would be considered well above the national population density level.
-If we look at the most recent Census, Rocklin is known to have a predominantly White population.
-The next two most common races are Asian and Black.
-If finding a family friendly city is important to you, look no further.
-With more than 79% of the population considered married and 50% with kids under the age of 18, Rocklin could be considered a very suitable city for families.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (80% White).
+Given that fact, Rocklin could be considered less diverse than other cities.
+Rocklin has a high percentage of people who are married with children when compared to the rest of the country.
+In total, more than 79% of the population is classified as married and 50% have kids.

-With a livability score of 79/100, Rocklin is ranked #2,194 in the United States and #95 in California.
-Compared to the national average, Rocklin ranks among some of the best places to live in the country!
-The cherry on top is that Rocklin also ranks in the top 10 percent of all cities.
-If we check out each of the categories on their own, we see that Rocklin ranks well for amenities (A+), crime (A), weather (B+) and education (A).
-On a less positive note, Rocklin does not have favorable ranks for the following: cost of living (F).
+The livability score in Rocklin is 74 out of 100 and the city is ranked in the 86th percentile of all cities across America.
+If we probe a little deeper into each category within the livability score, we see that Rocklin has higher than average grades for the following: crime (A), education (A+), employment (A+) and housing (A+).
+On a less positive note, Rocklin does not have favorable grades for the following: amenities (F) and cost of living (F).
 If we take a look at the data, we can find out why.

 Low violent crime rates (murder, rape, robbery, assault) provide a safer environment for residents, reducing the risk of personal harm, property theft or violence.
 Low crime can also lead to increased property values and desirability.
 At 100 crimes per 100,000 residents, Rocklin has a violent crime rate that is far below the national average.